sourcebroker/deployer-extended-typo3/README.rst

 - `sourcebroker/deployer-bulk-tasks`_ which is wrapper for typo3_console and TYPO3 native cli commands

-Additionally this package depends on two more packages that are not used directly for deploy but are useful to database and media synchronization:
+Additionally this package depends on two more packages that are not used directly for deploy but are useful for database and media synchronization:

 - `sourcebroker/deployer-extended-database`_ package which provides some php framework independent tasks to synchronize database